atErik/Transpiler.and.similar.List/README.md

   <br />
 <code><pre>--- BEGIN the Peaceful Open Source License ---

+   License/Contract name: PEACEFUL OPEN SOURCE LICENSE/CONTRACT.
+   License/Contract version(y-m-d) 2020-11-07.
+   License/Contract authored by: Linkesh Diwan.
+2013.
+   License/Contract authored by: Emde T. Ashfolk.
+2020.

 Transpiler.And.Similar.List : List of transpilers, transcompilers,
 decompilers, compilers, etc.
 Copyright (C) 2020 Erik T. Ashfolk (atErik at ashfolk dot com).
+License version(y-m-d) : 2020-11-07.

-Redistribution and use of this "SDSP", where SDSP is pointing to this software/data/service/project, accompanying this license/contract in source and binary forms, with or without modification, are permitted provided that the following ten conditions are met:
+Redistribution and use of this "SDSP" or "SHIDSP", where SDSP/SHIDSP is pointing to the above software/hardware/information/data/service/ project,etc accompanying this PeaceOSL license/contract in source and binary (aka: object-code) forms, with or without modification, are permitted provided that the following ten conditions are met:

-1. Redistributions of this SDSP (software, source code, data, service from this project) must retain the above copyright notice, this list of conditions and the following disclaimer.
+1. Redistributions of this SDSP/SHIDSP (software, source code, data, hardware, information, service from this project) must retain the above copyright notice, this list of conditions, and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution from this SDSP (software/data/service/project).
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution from this SDSP/SHIDSP (software/hardware/info/data/ service/project).
-3. Modifications to this SDSP (software, source code, data, service from this project) must retain above copyright notice, this list of conditions, and the following disclaimer, and may not include further conditions or licensing which go against the spirit of this license.
+3. Modifications to this SDSP/SHIDSP (software, source code, data, hardware, information, service from this project) must retain the above copyright notice, this list of conditions, and the following disclaimer, and may not include further conditions or licensing which go against the spirit of this license.
 4. Here we are using "HR" = Human-Rights.
 "CH" = Copyright-Holder(s).
+   This SDSP/SHIDSP (software/hardware/info/data/service/project)
-   This SDSP (software/data/service/project) must not be used to violate or abuse (any) HR, either directly or indirectly in any form.
-This SDSP must not be used to violate or abuse HR in any form in any physical location, written articles, media, broadcast, video, etc or in any form inside cyberspace/Internet.
-This SDSP license/contract is declaring/stating in early to you, user of this SDSP, that, this SDSP must not be used to violate or abuse any human-rights even for "National Security" excuse/reason : As nothing (not even "National Security" or court order/decision or voted decision) can be above "Human-Rights".
-This SDSP license/ contract is further declaring and stating in early to you : any result/decision from any voting, or any order or decision from any court, to override usage of this SDSP or SDSP content to violate/abuse HR, is hereby declared null-and-void and illegal.
+   must not be used to violate or abuse (any) HR, either directly or indirectly in any form.
+This SDSP must not be used to abuse or violate HR in any form in any physical location, written articles, media, broadcast, video, etc or in any form inside cyberspace/Internet.
+This SDSP license/contract is declaring/ stating in early to you, user of this SDSP, that, this SDSP/SHIDSP must not be used to violate or abuse any human-rights even for "National Security" excuse/reason : As nothing (not even "National Security" or court order/decision or voted decision) can be above "Human-Rights".
+This SDSP license/contract is further declaring and stating in early to you : any result/decision from any voting, or any order or decision from any court, to override usage of this SDSP or SDSP content to violate/abuse HR, is hereby declared null-and-void and illegal.
+5. This SDSP/SHIDSP(software/hardware/info/data/service/project)
-5. This SDSP(software/data/service/project) must not be used to cause deliberate harm to any human individual,group,community or country either directly or indirectly, in any form.
+   must not be used to cause deliberate harm to any human individual, group,community or country either directly or indirectly, in any form.
 6. This SDSP(software/data/service/project) must not be used for stealing any data or physical items, and this SDSP must not be used to violate or abuse any privacy rights, of any human group,